kraftbj/genesis-enews-extended/readme.txt

 Initial stable release.
 Please update from alpha now.

 = 0.1.1 =
-* Adds "Hidden Fields" widget setting to make widget compatible with more mailing services.
+Adds "Hidden Fields" widget setting to make widget compatible with more mailing services.
 Upgrade if you want to use AWeber or other services that require one or more hidden fields.

 = 0.1.2 =
-* Expands widget's usefulness to more StudioPress themes (Balance, etc).
+Expands widget's usefulness to more StudioPress themes (Balance, etc).

+= 0.1.3 =
+Security update and adds Feedburner support natively.

+= 0.1.4 =
+Adds translation support and adds German translation.

 = 0.2 =
-* Adds first and last name fields.
+Adds first and last name field support.